-Starting November 20th, each mentor team will take a turn making a short, informal presentation to the class related to an issue/s unfolding in their game.
+Starting March 27th, each mentor team will take a turn making a short, informal presentation to the class related to an issue/s unfolding in their game.
 I'll ask that you talk about a situation in your game where you're facing a choice of some kind, whether it be how or whether to enact a particular action form, how to complicate things for a country team that is taking a strong initiative in the game, or how to present productive challenges to your diplomats.
-You are welcome to base your presentation on an issue discussed in one of your Decision Reports.
-We'll talk more about this in class on November 6th, and I'll give you a specific schedule for these presentations that day.
+We'll talk more about this in class.

+I'll give you a specific schedule for these presentations on March 18th